At JulianJohnson, P.C., we pride ourselves on our ability to resolve difficult family law matters with genuine care and integrity.

 When not at the office, Rodney is likely spending time with his nieces and nephews, road biking, or reading a good book.

-Emily Hale
+Emily Kirby

 Paralegal

-Email: [email protected]
+Email: info@julianjohnsonpc.com

-Emily Hale has been a family law paralegal since October 2019.
+Emily Kirby has been a family law paralegal since October 2019.
 She graduated from the University of North Texas with a Bachelor’s degree and specialized certificates in Legal Studies, Alternative Dispute Resolution and Mediation training.
 Shortly after graduating, she completed the Collin College Paralegal Certificate program.

 As a child of divorce, Emily is passionate about supporting those going through family matters.
 She strives to meet the individual needs of each case while also understanding every client’s need for communication, transparency, and protection.